chidiwilliams/chidiwilliams.com/content/post/2021-year-in-review.md

 (The posts marked with asterisks were the five most popular.)

 I also tried out a few experiments with the blog's format within the year.
 The tech stack (Hugo static site running on Netlify) is still the same, but I made minor design changes.
 I also started sending out [a newsletter focused on the blog](https://buttondown.email/chidiwilliams).
 I've sent out five emails so far, and the newsletter currently has about 80 subscribers.
-I like the medium to directly connect with readers who want to keep up with the blog.
+I like the medium as a way to directly reach readers who want to keep up with the blog.

 I (casually) also started a [Substack newsletter](https://chidi.ws/) a few months ago.
 I'd initially wanted it as a place to write about topics unrelated to programming.
 But after publishing one article, a [book review](https://chidi.ws/p/recent-reads-the-outsider-and-before), I don't think I'll be writing there anymore.
 Managing two different newsletters feels like more work than necessary at the moment.
 Plus, I still prefer hosting and controlling my own work for myself.